oowekyala/wikimap/README.md

 # Wikimap : wikipedia cartography pre-processing tool

-A preprocessor for wikipedia data files used to plot subsets of the encyclopedia on a graph.

-## Goal

-Wikipedia is a free encyclopedia, the enormous corpus of which can be used for data mining.
-As an enthusiastic user of the site I have always wanted to plot this apparently endless network of articles on a graph.
 This program allows the user to easily **download and preprocess a set of articles from Wikipedia**, e.g. a category, with or without its subcategories.
 The program **outputs CSV files** which describe the graph (that is, its nodes and edges), which can then be plotted using free graph visualisation software such as [Gephi](https://gephi.org/ "Gephi's homepage").

-## Usage

-### Wikimap interface

-The program has no interface yet.
-You can find documentation in the sources.

-### Plotting wikipedia using Gephi

 ## Gallery